ebowwa/printondemand/_prompts/extract_product_details.md

 ###EXAMPLE###
 Design Title:
-Unveil the Mysteries of Ancient Egypt with this Captivating Pyramid Tapestry!
+Unveil the Mysteries of Ancient Egypt with this Captivating Pyramid !
 SEO Tip: Incorporate long-tail keywords related to Egyptian history, culture, and mysticism to target niche audiences.

 Brand Name: